ircnet-website/www.IRCnet.net/faq.md

   network consists of multiple servers that are linked together.
 People connect to the network by picking and connecting to one of these servers.

+* Q: How do I find a channel for a topic I am interested in?
+* A: The old solution to this is the `/LIST` command, which lists all channels on the network without any filtering.
+A new approach is the [Alis service](../articles/alis) which filters for specific criteria.

 * Q: What is IRCnet?
 * A: In the beginning of IRC history, there was only one network.
 Since IRC is an open standard, and the [server software][ircd] it uses is available under